Quick/Quick/README.md

 ## Projects using Quick

 Many apps use both Quick and Nimble however, as they are not included in the app binary, neither appear in “Top Used Libraries” blog posts.
-Therefore, it would be greatly appreciated to remind contributors that their efforts are valued by compiling a list of organisations and projects that use them.
+Therefore, it would be greatly appreciated to remind contributors that their efforts are valued by compiling a list of organizations and projects that use them.

-Does your organisation or project use Quick and Nimble?
+Does your organization or project use Quick and Nimble?
 If yes, [please add your project to the list](https://github.com/Quick/Quick/wiki/Projects-using-Quick).

 ## License